These low-fat Blueberry Banana Muffins taste like a traditional blueberry muffin, but they have reduced fat, sugar and dairy!

 - If you do use a food processor, be careful not to over-process, as the muffins will have a gummy texture.

-- Grease or oil your muffin tins generously, or use these culinary paper liners that never seem to stick.
+- Grease or oil your muffin tins generously, or use culinary paper liners that never seem to stick.

 So just for today I'm going to let the online world go on without me, pour myself a cup of coffee, read a newspaper, ignore my Facebook feed, and have a good old familiar blueberry banana muffin.